FOLLOW US

 South-west Uganda

 There are periodic clashes between DRC government forces and armed groups in the DRC close to the Ugandan border.
-Both the Bunagana border crossing and the Kitagoma-Buszana border crossing in Kisoro district are controlled by the M23 armed group on the DRC side of the border.
+The M23 armed group controls the Bunagana and the Kitagoma-Buszana border crossings in Kisoro district on the DRC side of the border.
 If you are in this area, keep your security situation under constant review.

 National parks near DRC and Rwanda